DevExpress/devextreme-documentation/concepts/Common/Licensing/30 FAQ.md

 - [DevExtreme jQuery](https://js.devexpress.com/jQuery/)

 And all related supplemental products like Application Templates, UI Template Gallery, and Demos (if you download them or copy to CodePen or CodeSandBox).
-At present, license verification is not required for ASP.NET Core/MVC.
+At present, license verification is not required for ASP.NET Core/MVC and DevExtreme Reactive.

 <br>